roman-milk/roman-milk.github.io/housewife-bimbo.md

  She was a mature married woman, and so they should treat her with respect.
 With her experience and education she could put them in their place.
 The right word or two to put them down, or even threatening them would be possible.
 Instead she was in great danger from this pack of hungry wolves.
 She was in such a panic she couldn't control her own racing thoughts, let alone the bimbos dim- witted ideas.

  The bimbo would giggle and be dazzled by them.
 They would soon be taking her, one after another.
 She desperately tried again to get through to the bimbo.
 Please!
 Don't leave me here!
 Please help me, please!
 Don't let them take me, Florence whimpered.
-Report_Story #1